 The next step is to determine the appropriate application location for your TN based upon your work and travel needs, whether it is at pre-flight clearance or at a designated U.S. land port-of-entry.

 Many applicants are concerned they will receive a different standard of review depending upon the port they visit to make the application.
-However, there is simply no truth to this belief.
+However, there is no apparent basis for this belief.

-In 2014, CBP started using a TN eligibility checklist in its interviews.
-This has led to much greater structure and uniformity in the border application process.
-The introduction of this checklist also serves as a quality guideline to what the application documents need to address, taking away much of the mystery of how the interview should proceed.
+By using a TN eligibility checklist in its interviews (instituted in 2014), CBP has brought greater structure and uniformity to the border application process.
+This checklist also serves as a quality guideline to what the application documents need to address, taking away much of the mystery of how the interview should proceed.

 According to the CBP checklist, at the U.S./Canada border, a TN applicant should be prepared to provide the officer with: